neoforged/.github/primers/1.21.11/index.md

     - `NautilusAi` - The brain of a nautilus.
     - `ZombieNautilus` - The zombie nautilus entity.
     - `ZombieNautilusAi` - The brain of a zombie nautilus.
+- `net.minecraft.world.entity.decoration.HangingEntity#hasLevelCollision` - Whether this entity is colliding with a block or the border in a given bounds.
 - `net.minecraft.world.entity.monster.skeleton.Parched` - The parched entity.
 - `net.minecraft.world.entity.monster.zombie.Husk$HuskGroupData` - The group data for the husk.
 - `net.minecraft.world.entity.player.Player`